zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/functions/time-series.md

  - millisecond
  - nanosecond

 The first argument specifies the desired precision and the second argument is the time value.
+The second arument is the column name.

 ```sql